NuninhoSousa25/3DGS_Babylonjs_based/README.md

 A modern, responsive 3D model viewer built with Babylon.js, featuring a unified interface that works seamlessly across all devices and platforms.
 This application has been completely reorganized and optimized for consistent behavior and maintainability.

+## To implement / Fix
+camera colision by object or by setting mobilie icons -- icon bar on mobile should be Hamburger based currently hamburger menu only apears in fullscreen mode consolidate sharing reset view not working properly currntly with an animation working but it flashes a frame before doing the animation

 ## ✅ Recent Updates & Fixes

 ### **Completed Improvements**